udelcodes/udelcodes.github.io/crypto1.md

 ### Caesar Wheel

-<iframe id="if1" width="100%" height="500" style="visibility:visible" src="https://inventwithpython.com/cipherwheel/"></iframe>

-Before starting to learn about the Caesar Cipher, take some time to print and assemble this [Caesar Cipher wheel](https://fprint.net/wp-content/uploads/printable-cipher-wheel.pdf).
+Before starting to learn about the Caesar Cipher, take some time to print and assemble this [Caesar Cipher wheel](https://fprint.net/wp-content/uploads/printable-cipher-wheel.pdf) or use the virtual Caesar Wheel embedded on this page.
-In order to assemble your wheel, follow these steps:
+In order to assemble the physical wheel, follow these steps:
 - Cut out the two wheels from the pdf.
 - *Carefully* poke a hole through the dot in the centre of each wheel.
 - Place the smaller circle over the larger circle so that the holes line up, and join them